Best Suburbs for Property Investors in Perth, The 2026 Guide

 Most lenders assess 75-80% of potential rental income when calculating your borrowing capacity.
 A rental appraisal from a local property manager is typically required, and some lenders also consider vacancy rates in their assessment.

-Which Perth suburbs offer the best rental yields?
+Which Perth suburbs offer the best rental yields for investors?

 Outer growth corridors like Baldivis, Alkimos, and Thornlie often deliver stronger rental yields due to lower entry prices relative to rental demand.
 Established suburbs like Joondalup and Currambine offer more stable yields with less vacancy risk.

-Can I use equity from my home to buy an investment property?
+Can I use equity from my home to buy an investment property in Perth?

 Yes, if you have at least 20% equity in your current home, you can often access that equity as a deposit for an investment property.
 The exact amount depends on your current property value, existing loan balance, and your borrowing capacity.